I was asked not to wear African print for a ceremony abroad - GH man

-University of Ghana Alumnus on How He Refused To Wear Suit After Winning World University Debate Championship
+Many React as University of Ghana Alumnus Shares How He Refused To Wear Suit After Winning Debate Championship

 - Kweku Agyepong represented University of Ghana in a World Universities Debate and successfully won

-- After the competition, the young man was advised to wear only suit to grace the award ceremony

-- The reason given him was that some of the foreigners may be uncomfortable seeing him wear African print
+- He wasinstructed not to wear only suit to grace the award ceremony with reason that some of the foreigners may be uncomfortable seeing him wear African print

+- Ghanaians who read YEN.com.gh's publication expressed how disappointing it is that African prints are not valued by some Africans

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-A Ghanaian young man known as Kweku Agyepong has recently opened up about the attire he chose to wear for an occasion after winning a competition.

-The LinkedIn post sighted by YEN.com.gh on the timeline of Kweku had him sharing that he represented the University of Ghana, Legon in a World Universities Debate and won.
+An earlier publication by YEN.com.gh shared that Kweku Agyepong, a past student of the University of Ghana, took to his LinkedIn timeline to reveal that he represented the University of Ghana, Legon in a World Universities Debate and won.

 KNUST Graduate Narrates Getting a low Grade for Wearing African Print for his Final year Project Presentation